shenyangHuang/TGB/README.md

 **See all version differences and update notes [here](https://tgb.complexdatalab.com/docs/update/)**

 ### Announcements

+**Excited to announce TGB 2.0, expanding TGB to Temporal Knowledge Graphs and Temporal Heterogeneous Graphs**

+See our [preprint here](https://arxiv.org/abs/2307.01026) for details.
+Please [install locally](https://tgb.complexdatalab.com/docs/home/) first.
+We welcome your feedback and suggestions.

 **Excited to announce TGX, a companion package for analyzing temporal graphs in WSDM 2024 Demo Track**